quickcodes/MCA/learn_c.md

 ```

 2 is assigned to Standard error.
-This are 3 numbers already assigned to processes.
+There are 3 numbers already assigned to processes.
 That's why when we create a file it returned value 3 and if we create or open another file look what happens

 ```